albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 }
 ```

-While this look very promising, it is quite hard program with and not quite common in Java.
+While this look very promising, it is quite hard program in this fashion and not quite common in Java.

 ### Create the `HeavyBox` (complete example)